benoitdavidfr/inspireinoai/README.md

       * in other marine areas, a height above the Mean Sea Level (MSL) or a well-defined reference level close to the MSL (http://inspire.ec.europa.eu/crs/ETRS89-GRS80-MSL).

-      The choice for the potential third coordinates will be documented thow a CRS URI.
+      The choice for the potential third coordinates will be documented by a CRS URI.
   * for **viewing**, the OGC WMS 1.3 conventions will be followed and EPSG codes will be used.
     Default and recommanded CRS is the 'Spherical Mercator' CRS using well-known EPSG:3857 code.